Mathematics B.A.

 • Have opportunities to develop the necessary skills to achieve their career goals in mathematics

-• Understand and write formal mathematical arguments; they will demonstrate the ability to solve problems using mathematics and independently craft effective written explanations of mathematical material
+• Understand and write formal mathematical arguments; they will demonstrate the ability to solve problems using mathematics and to independently craft effective written explanations of mathematical material